 Fusion XDR, a cloud-delivered solution, takes an outcome-based approach and offers prescriptive workflows and pre-packaged, threat-specific content to efficiently deliver threat detection, investigation, and response (TDIR).
 Pre-built integrations with hundreds of 3rd party security tools and our market-leading behavioral analytics combine weak signals from multiple products with understanding of normal operating behavior to find complex threats missed by other tools.
 Prescribed workflows and pre-packaged content focused on specific threat types enable SOCs to achieve more successful TDIR outcomes.
 Automation of triage, investigation, and response activities from a single, centralized control plane turbocharges analyst productivity and reduces response times.

 See Exabeam in action: Request a demo

-See Our Additional Articles on Key Information Security Topics
+See Our Additional Guides on Key Observability Topics